blickenderfer/readmegenerator/Develop/README.md

   ## Installation

-  undefined
+  2 kilobytes

   ## Usage

-  undefined
+  This is an application created for people who urgently need to see a plate of spaghetti.

   ## Credits

-  undefined
+  This was developed in collaboration with King Narnode of the Noodle Kingdom.

   ## Features

-  undefined
+  None, aside from the spaghetti.

   ## How to Contribute

-  undefined
+  If anyone knows how to make meatballs please contact us.

   ## Tests

-  undefined
+  Spaghetti MasterTM took the Turing Test and failed.

   ## Questions

-  You can find me on Github at Blickenderfer (https://github.com/Blickenderfer) Email me with any questions at ecblickenderfer@gmail.com
+  You can find me on Github at blickenderfer (https://github.com/blickenderfer) Email me with any questions at ecblickenderfer@gmail.com